itzkavishka/awesome-piracy/Readme.md

 - [Pro Design Tools](https://prodesigntools.com) Site focused on Adobe Development including cracked software and ebooks.
 - [ShareAppsCrack](https://shareappscrack.com/) Website with a plethora of development tools and engineering-focused software, including video tutorials, and some ebooks.
 - [Get4Download.com](https://get4download.com/) Place to download free full versions of the latest software and audio samples for free.
+- [Microsoft Activation Scripts](https://massgrave.dev/index.html) A Windows and Office activator with a focus on open-source code and fewer antivirus detections.

 ### Adobe CC